TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 11/11/2021
+- Cleaned up ZEN modules to be consistent with other TTS scripts.
+- Doubled the width of the emission wave particle effect.
+- Tweaked the emission particle creation to be tied to the camera's distance to the wave rather than the player character's distance to the wave.
+This should allow the emission wave to be visible from Zeus and Spectator.
+- Redid support for TTS Effects AIO.

 ### 07/11/2021
 - Fixed default settings for modules having incorrect types.
 Modules should not cause errors when using default settings anymore.